Understand MTA-STS (Strict Transport Security for SMTP)

 Require encrypted connections for your incoming email.
 A practical guide with setup examples, validation steps, and reporting.

-MTA-STS is HTTPS for email delivery.
-Just like your browser refuses to load a banking website over plain HTTP, MTA-STS tells sending mail servers: "Only deliver email to us over an encrypted connection, and only to these specific mail servers.
-If encryption fails, do not deliver at all."
+MTA-STS (RFC 8461) tells sending mail servers: "Only deliver email to my domain over a verified encrypted connection, and only to these specific mail servers.
+If encryption fails, do not deliver."
+It is HTTPS for email delivery.

 What you will learn